Philipp Grubauer: Colorado Avalanche (2018–2021)

-On 22 June 2018, Grubauer and Brooks Orpik were traded to the Colorado Avalanche in exchange for a 2018 second-round pick during the 2018 NHL Entry Draft.
+On 22 June 2018, Grubauer and Brooks Orpik were traded to the Colorado Avalanche in exchange for a 2018 second-round pick during the 2018 NHL entry draft.
 The following day, the Avalanche re-signed Grubauer to a three-year, $10 million contract extension.
 During the 2018–19 season, Grubauer would display an 18–9–5 record and a .917 save percentage during the regular season, and a second-half surge led him to be named Colorado's starting goaltender for the 2019 Stanley Cup playoffs.
 He helped lead the Avalanche to a first-round upset over the first-place Calgary Flames, but lost in Round 2 to the San Jose Sharks in seven games.
-Grubauer recorded a 7–5 record with a 2.30 goals against average and .925 save percentage during the playoffs.
+Grubauer recorded a 7–5 record with a 2.30 goals against average and a .925 save percentage during the playoffs.
 During the 2019 off-season, goaltender Semyon Varlamov signed a free-agent deal with the New York Islanders, cementing Grubauer's place as Colorado's starter.
-Injuries again hampered his 2019–20 season and he ended up splitting time with Pavel Francouz.
-He made 36 starts in the regular season and went 5–1 with a 1.87 goals against average in seven playoffs starts before suffering an injury in the second round.
+He made 36 starts in the regular season, going 18–12–4 and registering a 2.65 GAA and a .915 save percentage.
+In the first round of the playoffs against the Arizona Coyotes, Grubauer was 5–1 with a 1.49 GAA with a .937 save percentage, but he let in three goals on 10 shots before suffering an injury in the first game of the second round against the Dallas Stars.